-- 1. knowledge of human growth and development in the context of family, community, culture, and ethnicity. - 2. an integration of one's faith and understanding of scripture with the study of human needs; - knowledge of basic theoretical frameworks concerning human personality and problems; - an ability to interview, assess, develop treatment plans, carry out interventions, and evaluate progress in helping relationships; - the ability to utilize community resources appropriately and effectively as part of the helping process; - skill in interpersonal communication with both individuals and small groups; - increased self-awareness, self-understanding, and growth in personal wholeness; - 8. an ability to recognize the limitations of one's training and an ability to refer to specialized helping professionals when appropriate.
+- 1. knowledge of human growth and development in the context of family, community, culture, and ethnicity. - 2. an integration of one's faith and understanding of scripture with the study of human needs; - knowledge of basic theoretical frameworks concerning human personality and problems; - an ability to interview, assess, develop treatment plans, carry out interventions, and evaluate progress in helping relationships; - 5. the ability to utilize community resources appropriately and effectively as part of the helping process; - 6. skill in interpersonal communication with both individuals and small groups; - 7. increased self-awareness, self-understanding, and growth in personal wholeness; - an ability to recognize the limitations of one's training and an ability to refer to specialized helping professionals when appropriate.

-Human Expression 16 units

-Composition and Communication I 3
+Composition and Communication I (ENGL101a)

-Composition and Communication II
+Composition and Communication II (ENGL101b)

-Interpersonal Communication 3
+Interpersonal Communication (COMM282)

-Foreign Language 6
+Foreign Language6

-Effective Bible Teaching
+Effective Bible Teaching (CEDU372)